 Our swarm-intelligent, multifunctional robot vehicle is equipped with a fuel cell drive, and can be operated around the clock if required.
 Depending on requirements, it can be converted by fitting add-on modules.
 It can serve as a passenger cell for instance, as a cargo carrier, or a city cleaning vehicle.
 Just the thing for the city of the future.
 And fully autonomous.

 It goes without saying that we combine our engineering competencies in the fields of Vehicle Engineering, Electrics/Electronics and Production Solutions not just for our own projects, such as the CityBot, but especially for your tasks in the field of autonomous driving and artificial intelligence.
-Jacek Burger, Embedded Systems & AI Project Leader, will be happy to explain in detail what added value we get thanks to innovative software and sensor technology.
+Jacek Burger, Head of Embedded Systems & Computer Vision/AI, will be happy to explain in detail what added value we get thanks to innovative software and sensor technology.